jplonergan/GithubAPIRepoSearch/README.md

-# Github Repository Search with redux and sagas
+# Github Repository Search with redux and saga

 Simple Github repository search.
 Search by name/description and language.